Skip to main content

 • Recognize the top matters impacting not for profit organizations today

-• Develop strategies to address these issues
+• Identify and develop strategies to address these issues

-• Share best practices with your colleagues
+• Recognize and share best practices with your colleagues

 10:20 AM – 10:55 AM EDT